Unusual Malaysian Drinks You Want To Try

 Malaysian Milo Drinks from Taiping, Perak

-When you visit, the local will recommend an infamous local Taiping beverage of a mix “Kopi O” (black coffee) and Milo (cocoa), with a hidden message behind the Hokkien language literally translate to “tiger bites lion.”
+When you visit, the locals will recommend an infamous local Taiping beverage of a mix of “Kopi O” (black coffee) and Milo (cocoa), with a hidden message behind the Hokkien language, which translates to “tiger bites lion.”

 Hor Ka Sai (虎咬狮) has an interesting tale.